cozygene/FEAST/README.md

 -----------------------
 The input to *FEAST* is composed of two tab-separated ASCII text files :

-count table  - A matrix of samples by taxa with the sources and sink.
-The first row contains the sample ids ('SampleID').
-The first column contains taxa ids.
+(1) count table - An m by n count matrix, where m is the number samples and n is the number of taxa.
+Row names are the sample ids ('SampleID').
+Column names are the taxa ids.
 Then every consecutive column contains read counts for each sample.
-Note that this order must be respected (see example below).
+Note that this order must be respected.

 count matrix (first 4 rows and columns):